 Are there multiple orders with different billing addresses located in different states, with different names, but sharing the same shipping destination?
 This is usually a sign of fraudulent orders.
 Proceed carefully, and contact the customers using the information provided at checkout.

 If you receive an order which is substantially higher than normal, then you should verify the customer's identity.

 Install fraud prevention apps

-You can also install a fraud-related application for advanced risk mitigation functionality.
+You can also install various apps to help reduce the chance of fulfilling fraudulent orders.
 There are many available in the app store that serve unique purposes.

 To block users who try to make repeat fraudulent orders, you can use Shopify's Fraud Filter app.